 Proposals should be three pages or less, including any figures and references, and must contain:

-3. A location map showing target area, which must be in the contiguous United States (or within 100 mi of Anchorage/Fairbanks) and no more than 40 km2.
+- A location map showing target area, which must be in the contiguous United States and no more than 40 km2.

 Additional submission information:

-3. Proposals that do not follow the format outlined in the NCALM Format Guidelines and Proposal Form will be returned without review.
+- Proposals that do not follow the format outlined in the NCALM Format Guidelines and Proposal Form will not be reviewed.

-Note: NCALM does not provide rankings or evaluations to graduate student PIs or their advisors.
+Note: NCALM does not provide rankings or evaluations to PIs or their advisors.

 Data Distribution Policy

-Seed project data will be made public six months after the delivery of the data to the graduate student.
+Seed project data will be made public six months after the delivery of the data to the PI.

 Report